 The Research Centre is actively involved in research on a range of projects, but also facilitates study and research opportunities, assists with logistical and field support and provides a research-friendly environment for visiting national and international researchers, students, student groups and volunteers.

 We focus on the management and conservation of the fauna and flora of the Mogalakwena River Reserve.
 The main research focus areas include reserve management, wildlife management, habitat management, species abundance monitoring, wildlife ecology and behaviour, environmental observations and eco-tourism.

-Research projects focus on traditional skills and contemporary designs to create unique artworks, furniture, interior accessories and table linen.
+Research projects focus on contemporary designs and traditional skills to create unique artworks, furniture, interior accessories and table linen.
 We have worked with renowned artists, designers, architects and collectors for more than 23 years.

 The craft artists are skilled in embroidery, beadwork, weaving and pottery, creating contemporary products for local and export markets.
 Mogalakwena is constantly striving to innovate products and designs, and to develop craft art skills.